-During fiscal 2010, Patterson Dental sold products or services to over 120,000 customers in the U.S. and Canada who made one or more purchases during the year.
-Patterson Dental's customers include dentists, laboratories, institutions and other healthcare professionals.
-No single customer accounted for more than 1% of sales during fiscal 2010, and Patterson is not dependent on any single customer or geographic group of customers.
+During fiscal 2011, Patterson Dental sold products or services to over 120,000 customers in the U.S. and Canada who made one or more purchases during the year.
+Patterson Dental's customers include dentists, dental laboratories, institutions and other healthcare professionals.
+No single customer accounted for more than 1% of sales during fiscal 2011, and Patterson Dental is not dependent on any single customer or geographic group of customers.
 The Company's sales and marketing efforts are designed to establish and improve customer relationships through personal interaction with its sales representatives and frequent direct marketing contact, which underscores the Company's value-added approach.

 Patterson Dental has over 90 local offices throughout the U.S. and Canada so that it can provide a presence in the market and decision making near the customer.
-These offices, or branches, are staffed with a complete compliment of Patterson Dental capabilities, including sales, customer service and technical service personnel, as well as a local manager who has broad decision making authority with regard to customer related transactions and issues.
+These offices, or branches, are staffed with a full complement of Patterson Dental capabilities, including sales, customer service and technical service personnel, as well as a local manager who has broad decision making authority with regard to customer related transactions and issues.

-A primary component of Patterson's value-added approach is its sales force.
+A primary component of Patterson Dental's value-added approach is its sales force.
 Due to the fragmented nature of the dental supply market, Patterson believes that a large sales force is necessary to reach potential customers and to provide full service.
 Sales representatives provide an informational link to the overall industry; assist practitioners in selecting and purchasing products and help customers efficiently manage their supply inventories.
-Each sales representatives are all Patterson employees and are generally compensated on a commission basis, with some, less experienced, representatives receiving a base salary and commission.
+Each sales representative works within an assigned sales territory under the supervision of a location (branch) manager.
+Sales representatives are all Patterson Dental employees and are generally compensated on a commission basis, with some, less experienced, representatives receiving a base salary and commission.